-Patients may wish to send messages for some services - for example requesting prescriptions or appointments.
+Patients may wish to send messages to the Consultant or secretary, e.g. to re arrange an appointment.
 While facilitating this means of contact from patients may provide considerable benefits for some patients, these messages must be processed effectively with procedures in place to ensure an appropriate level of safety and security.